nabilf/NLPBasedExpenseClassifier/README.md

 ## How-to
 There are 4 .py files independent of each other, so you may run them separately in any order you wish:
-1. `main.py` is the code that implements the main task, namely a sample of an ML miniapp that implements Q1 in your challenge.
+1. `main.py` is the code that implements the main task.
-2. `feature_selection.py` is an exercise that shows why I chose the features to use in Q1.
+2. `feature_selection.py` is an exercise that shows why I chose the features to use.
-3. `expense_type_algo.py` is a possible solution for Q2, and.It uses a variant of the csv files you provided with some          	    additional info I put in manually based on some assumptions, which I will explain if you want to go further and meet with 		    me.
+3. `expense_type_algo.py` is a possible solution for this ML problem, and.It uses a variant of the csv files  provided with some          	    additional info I put in manually based on some assumptions.
-4. `mainWcluster.py` Is my attempt to solve Q3.
-It is quite basic, as I am not overly familiar with IPython and I had trouble getting 	     python distributed tools like PySPARK on my laptop.
-It is essentially the same code as in Q1, but running in an ippyparallel client     block.
+4. `mainWcluster.py` is a simple example of distributed computing using IPython.

 ## What algorithms and why